josuersd19/ELVT_CaseBInterview/README.md

 ## Do's and Don'ts

-This is a straight forward that should be quite familiar even to recent graduates.
+This is a straight forward exercise that should be quite familiar even to recent graduates.
 Here are a few things to keep in mind while you work on this project:

   - Create a draft of how you will tackle the exercise then Follow your instinct
   - At Elevate Data Science we are tool agnostic.
-Feel free to develop on R or Python or use other ML Libraries as you see fit.
+Feel free to develop on R, Python or use any other ML Libraries as you see fit.
   - Do not worry.
 There is no right AUC or set of predictors that guarantee your success.
 Be thoughtful but do not spend too much time on the minutae.
   - Do not plagarize work, we do comprehensive searches of the web to compare code.
   - Maintain reproducibility, set the appropiate seeds.